sedos-project/organization/docs/data_requirements/ontology.md

 * A) Parameters in the column headers are annotated in the _"isAbout"_ field.
 * B) Parameters occurring within a column are annotated in the _"valueReference"_ field.

+todo: tables need to be ontologically annotated in the subject field [---> move this to ontology.md?]

 ```
 "resources": [
         {